Creator / Nimbus Llewelyn

 - Deconstruction: Quite fond of this in a quiet sort of fashion, exploring the logical implications of, say, Younger than She Looks.

 - Door Stopper: has something of a proclivity for writing this kind of story.
 Child of the Storm is now longer than War and Peace, Atlas Shrugged and the entire Lord of the Rings trilogy.
 And it's still not finished yet.
 And he has plans for fifteen more fics in the series.

 - Exact Words: takes an obscure kind of pleasure in pointing out to over excited readers who think that they've picked up a plot point that they should have read it more carefully.
 In one case, there was a throwaway line which appeared to give a clue to the identity of the main character's future wife in Child of the Storm, a source - especially at the time - of rampant speculation among readers and cryptic remarks by the author.
 Unfortunately, this throwaway line contained one very important word.
 'Possible'.
 As in, 'possible future'.

 - Fan-Preferred Couple: in Child of the Storm, while neither of these pairings has come about, fans have vocally called for Harry Potter/Carol Danvers, on the grounds of the considerable chemistry the two share despite their mutual insistence that they are Just Friends, over the Word of God stated original plan of Harry/Ginny.
 While the author has been enigmatic about the former, the latter has been confirmed to have been removed, as part of a raft of grand scale changes to the future of the story.

-- The story also manifests an example of this trope, with a strong Bucky/Natasha dynamic woven in, despite the fact that the fic as a whole is heavily based on the Marvel Cinematic Universe, with not even a tiny bit of Bruce/Natasha chemistry (despite it being MCU canon).
+- The story also manifests an example of this trope, with a strong Bucky/Natasha dynamic woven in, and despite the fact that the fic as a whole is heavily based on the Marvel Cinematic Universe, there's not even a tiny bit of Bruce/Natasha chemistry (despite it being MCU canon).